 Ottawa SWCD also offers many public programs!
 Throughout the year you will see information about Day on the Wildside, AG Community Breakfast, Women in Conservation and more.

 To request or schedule a program contact Environmental Educator, Becky Simpson at 419-898-1595 or firstname.lastname@example.org

 Day on the Wildside!

 This exciting event is for youth in 5th-8th grade.
-Join us on July 22nd at Winous Point Hunt Club for fishing, shooting, archery, bird banding and more.
+Join us every July at the Winous Point Hunt Club for fishing, shooting, archery, bird banding and more.
 Lunch provided, Cost $20 and includes a tshirt.
 To be placed on our mailing list for this event, contact Becky Simpson, Environmental Educator, at 419-898-1595 or email@example.com

 Women in Conservation

 2021 Women in Conservation series has come to a close.
 If you would like to be placed on a mailing list to receive our 2022 workshop brochure, please contact Becky Simpson, Environmental Educator at 419-898-1595 or firstname.lastname@example.org

 To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors are hosting an Agriculture Community Breakfast.

 The 2022 Ag Breakfast is taking place on March 19th at the St. John's church in Oak Harbor.
 The cost to attend the event is $5.00 and reservations are required.
 All proceeds go back into the community through scholarships that will be awarded to High School students residing in Ottawa County who are going into agriculture, wildlife, forestry or soil and water fields.
 No refunds will be given.
 For more information about our Ag Scholarship, please call OSU Extension at 419-898-3631.